viperleed/viperleed/doc/content/parameters/domain.rst

 The target directories or Tensor archives must contain the following input files:

--   :ref:`PARAMETERS<PARAMETERS>`  (most parameters from the subfolders will be ignored, but those relevant to interpreting the respective POSCAR files are required)
+-   :ref:`PARAMETERS` (most parameters from the subfolders will be ignored, but those relevant to interpreting the respective POSCAR files are required)
--   :ref:`POSCAR<POSCAR>`
+-   :ref:`POSCAR`
--   :ref:`VIBROCC<vibrocc>`
+-   :ref:`VIBROCC`

-In Tensor archives, an :ref:`IVBEAMS<IVBEAMS>`  file is also required in order to check compatibility with other sources.
-If a :ref:`PHASESHIFTS<PHASESHIFTS>`  file is present and compatible with the input, it will be used; otherwise, a new PHASESHIFTS file will be generated automatically.
+In Tensor archives, an :ref:`IVBEAMS` file is also required in order to check compatibility with other sources.
+If a :ref:`PHASESHIFTS` file is present and compatible with the input, it will be used; otherwise, a new PHASESHIFTS file will be generated automatically.